pedrosouzadevs/internship_carvalho/README.md

 # Internship Carvalho

-This project is a web application developed for the Internship selection process at Carvalho.
+This project is a web application developed for the Internship selection process at Carvalho Aleixo Inc.

 ## Table of Contents
 1. [Installation](#installation)